dzmitry-lahoda/lahoda-xyz/resume/it.md

 ### 2004.09-2005.03, part time.
 Graduates database

-Created app to input and report on graduate data.
-Got 2nd place on regional competition of school student’s software
+Created app to input and report on graduate data, 2nd place on regional competition of school student’s software

 ## Experiences